Lacto-Fermenting 101...Fermenting Vegetables

 For the brine:

-1 tablespoon sea salt (we prefer sea salt, particularly Pink Himalayan Sea Salt since the minerals aid in the fermentation process.
+1 tablespoon sea salt (we prefer sea salt, particularly finely ground Pink Himalayan Sea Salt since the minerals aid in the fermentation process.
 Salt should not contain Iodine or ant-caking ingredients).

 2 cups filtered water (Do not use tap water containing chlorine or fluoride).